What is Resource Capacity Planning in Project Management?

 This alignment ensures that the commitments made during the sales process are achievable, preventing overcommitment and subsequent resource shortages.

-This leads to a more synchronized workflow, improving overall project success rates.
+This leads to a more synchronized workflow, improving overall project success rates .

-The challenges of Resource Capacity Planning?
+The challenges of Resource Capacity Planning

 Even if a company has a resource capacity planning tool or ERP system, not all are created equally - or used equally well.

 The challenges that come with resource capacity planning aren’t solved by simply acquiring a new piece of software.
-Some of the issues you may discover include:

-Lack of visibility and communication capabilities
+Lack of Visibility and Communication Capabilities

 Inadequate communication channels and visibility into the evolution of scheduling and priorities can lead to misalignments between teams.